ktodoran/Bulldog-Boombox/README.md

 Link to website: https://ktodoran.github.io/Bulldog-Boombox/ Link to Repository: https://github.com/ktodoran/Bulldog-Boombox

-This is a landing page for my third created Javascript file, a Daily Task Planner!
-If you need to get organized, and plan your day out with all of the tasks you have planned, then this is for you!

 There is a screenshot of the layout provided above!
-Feel free to take a look at its layout!
+Feel free to take a preview of what we've created!

 This file was created by the collaboration of Kyle Todoran, James Crawley, and Verna Heyne!